 - Nitrous oxide or hexane – altered perception, loss of sensation and physical coordination, muscle spasms, unconsciousness secondary to decreased heart rate and blood pressure, death

-- Toluene – kidney and liver damage, brain damage from tissue loss causing impaired cognition, impaired senses, impaired mobility and muscle function
+- Toluene – kidney and liver damage, brain damage from tissue loss causing impaired cognition, impaired senses, reduced mobility and muscle function

 - Trichloroethylene – liver damage, reproductive system malfunction, hearing and visual impairment, sudden sniffing death